alumina-lang/alumina/MISSING.md

     - It might be fine now, it's been a while since I last ran into a ZST bug
 - if tentative monomorphization fails (e.g. error), but type inference still succeeds, we are left with unpopulated symbols
     - this is now especially an issue with `when` expressions which do tentative mono during proto bound checking
+    - This is a big problem, unfortunately there is no easy solution with the current `mono` architecture
 - statics in function scope
 - unqualified types gaps:
   - unqualified string in if/else does not coerce to a slice